Battle of Adrianople (1205): End of Emperor Baldwin I

 After his capture by the Bulgarians, the fate of Emperor Baldwin I was unknown to his subjects; his brother Henry of Flanders assumed regency in his absence.
 Whilst it is known that Baldwin died in captivity, the precise circumstances are unknown.
 Apparently treated at first as a valuable prisoner, he was later left to die in one of the towers of Tsarevets.
 There are many legends regarding his demise, the most famous being that he was condemned to death after trying to seduce Kaloyan's wife.
 The historian George Acropolites reports that the Tsar had Baldwin's skull made into a drinking cup, as had happened to Nikephoros I almost four hundred years before, but no evidence has been found to confirm this.
 Kaloyan informed both Pope Innocent III and Baldwin's court of the Emperor's death in prison.
 A tower of the Tsarevets fortress is still called Baldwin's Tower.

 Kaloyan the Roman-slayer

-Two years after the battle of Adrianople, Kaloyan set out to burn other Latin cities and cities of Byzantine rebels, who had begun to conspire against him.
-Even though it was a bloody deed, the Byzantian historian George Akropolites gives the following explanation as to why the tsar gave the orders: "He was exacting revenge, as they say, for the evil, which Basil II did against the Bulgarians; and, as he said, as Basil dubbed himself the Bulgarian-slayer, he named himself the Roman-slayer..."
+Two years after the battle of Adrianople, Kaloyan set out to burn other Latin cities, but also the cities of Byzantine rebels, who had begun to conspire against him.
+Even though it was a bloody deed, the Byzantian historian George Akropolites gives the following pretentious explanation as to why the tsar gave the orders: "He was exacting revenge, as they say, for the evil, which Basil II did against the Bulgarians; and, as he said, as Basil dubbed himself the Bulgarian-slayer, he named himself the Roman-slayer..."